Survival Analysis with Graph-Based Regularization for Predictors: Introduction

-Motivated by this, in this paper, we study variable selection for survival analysis by developing a graph-based regularization survival model when the variable are correlated through a graph structure.
-We achieve this by considering the Cox proportional hazard model \citep{coxregression} with a graph regularizer to incorporate graph correlation structure between variables, in the presence of both complete observations and right-censored data.
-The graph is constructed from prior knowledge or estimating the correlation between predicting variables, represented as a graph $G=(V, E)$ where $V$ and $E$ are the node and edge set, respectively.
+The graph-based regularizer we use in this paper has been studied previously in \cite{yu2016sparse,li2020graph}, where only linear regression models are considered.
+We construct the variable graph through prior knowledge or estimating the correlation between predicting variables, represented as $G=(V, E)$ where $V$ and $E$ are the node and edge set, respectively.
 A node $v \in V$ represents a predicting variable and an edge $(u,v)$ connecting two nodes in the graph if the corresponding variables are correlated.
-We estimate the model parameter through the graph regularized maximum likelihood problem, which can be solved efficiently by making a connection with group lasso (similar to the approach in \cite{yu2016sparse}).
-We establish a performance guarantee for model recovery error and the asymptotic normality of the estimated parameter.
-The good performance of the proposed method and the benefit of graph regularization (compared with methods without considering the graph correlation structure among variables) is demonstrated using synthetic and real-data examples.
+We estimate the model parameter through the graph regularized maximum likelihood problem, which can be solved efficiently by connecting with group lasso (similar to the approach in \cite{yu2016sparse}).
+We establish the performance guarantee for model recovery error and the asymptotic normality of the estimated parameter.
+The good performance of the proposed method compared with baselines, such as methods without considering the graph correlation structure among variables, is demonstrated using both synthetic data and a real-data example of organ transplantation.